codarrenvelvindron/codarren.github.io/_posts/2021-02-09-Day40-Beginners_guide_REST_API_calls.md

 Somehow, cloudflare does not allow us to perform this request (for some reason).

 ## Investigation 2 - Bypassing
-When we thing about it a GET request is simply an http request.
+When we think about it a GET request is simply an http request.

 So, let's do the request with our web browser and see what response it returns.